 Fill the evening.
 Don't try to resist — redirect.

-Week 3–4 · The Identity Line
+Week 3–4 · Identity Line

 Never drink alone.
 Don't stock at home.
 Tell 2 close friends.

-Month 2 · The Identity Shift
+Month 2 · Identity Shift

 Weekdays: zero.
 Weekends: 2–3 drinks max, social only.